ucb-bar/hammer/README.md

    support, so it probably won't simulate things like your foundry's technology-specific stuff.

- * Synopsys VCS: We're primairially a Synopsys shop internally.
+ * Synopsys VCS: We're primarily a Synopsys shop internally.
 Historically this has been the only simulator Rocket Chip has used, so it's the only one I'm familiar with.
 It's recommended you use VCS to simulate anything that comes out of a Synopsys tool.